ForsakenCorpse/WinKitty/README.md

 # **WinKitty – Auto Lock on Lid Close (Modern Standby Friendly)**

+### **WinKitty — The Instant-Lock Guard Cat for Windows**

+WinKitty is a small “digital guard cat” for Windows.
+Like a feline, it stays discreet, watches silently, and reacts instantly at the slightest movement: the moment you close your laptop lid, it locks your session to protect you from opportunistic access, human mistakes, and social-engineering attempts.

+Lightweight.
+Invisible.
+Fast as a cat’s reflex.

+---

+## **Overview**

 **WinKitty** is a lightweight Windows agent that automatically **locks your session when the laptop lid is closed**, even on devices using **Modern Standby (S0 Low Power Idle)**.

 Unlike traditional sleep-based locking, WinKitty: